tricia-johansson/Adventures-of-Avoranic/README.md

 To see this project live go here: https://tricia-johansson.github.io/Adventures-of-Avoranic/index.html

 <i>A shout out to the software Squiffy from textadventures.co.uk which is partly what I use for building this project.
-Even though I code a lot from scratch I use this software with some of the Javascript.<i>
+Even though I code a lot from scratch I use this software with some of the Javascript (but not all!).<i>